kevinstuffandthings/strava-outside/README.md

 **Q.** I notice an indoor activity type that I can't suppress.
 Why?
 **A.** To make the current list, I simply perused my personal feed looking for activities that I wanted to be able to filter.
 I'm sure there are more, but since they aren't currently showing up in my feed, I don't know how exactly they present themselves.
 If you have an activity you'd like to see suppressed, please log an [issue](https://github.com/kevinstuffandthings/strava-outside/issues) including the full text in the activity card (_Peter Sagan rode on Zwift_ or _Chris Froome rode with The Sufferfest_).

+## TODO
+- Currently, joint activities manifest themselves as "mapless" (despite a map being present).
+Need to update selector to properly identify a joint activity without the map in the typical node.